Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

-# ❗CSC226 Final Project
+# CSC226 Final Project

 ## Instructions

-❗️Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
-(This means that your final README should have no ❗️in it!)
+Exclamation Marks ️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
+(This means that your final README should have no ️in it!)

 ️**Author(s)**: Din din